timothygan/SDS_Exercise3/SDS_Exercise3.md

 information.
 Namely that qualities like high volatile acidity and chloride composition are associated with red wines and qualities like residual sugar and sulfur dioxide are associated with white wines.
-However, k-means++ was not able to distinguis the quality of wines.
-More researcu would be needed to determine if this is a failure of the choice of technique or if these specific chemical properties are not indicative of quality.
+However, k-means++ was not able to distinguish the quality of wines.
+More research would be needed to determine if this is a failure of the choice of technique or if these specific chemical properties are not indicative of quality.